grpc/proposal/L46-core-tls-credential-API.md

   // Sets requirements for if client certificates are requested, if they
   // are required, and if the client certificate must be trusted.
 The
-  // default is GRPC_SSL_DONT_REQUEST_CLIENT_CERTIFICATE.
+  // default is GRPC_SSL_DONT_REQUEST_CLIENT_CERTIFICATE, which represents
+  // normal TLS.
   void set_cert_request_type(
       grpc_ssl_client_certificate_request_type cert_request_type);
 }